Last fact-checked: 9 July 2020

 Bangkok has an international reputation for offering excellent quality surgical and cosmetic treatments at competitive prices.
 If you are willing to invest the time to make yourself look better, you will find all of our listed facilities in Bangkok are second-to-none.

-Deep chemical peels are not for the faint-hearted and should always be carried out under surgical conditions by a suitably qualified and experienced doctor.
+Deep chemical peels should always be carried out under surgical conditions by a suitably qualified and experienced doctor.
 For the medium and mild peels, this is not necessary as they do not go to the deeper layers of the skin—although you still need to find a reputable clinic that has experienced staff.

-Whichever peel you decide on, you will want to be sure that it is being offered by practitioners with know-how, under hygienic conditions—whether it is in a hospital for deep peels or a beauty salon for the mild and medium peels.
+Whichever peel you decide on, you will want to be sure that your treatment is performed by practitioners with know-how, under hygienic conditions—whether it is in a hospital for deep peels or a beauty salon for the mild and medium peels.
 Ensuring your safety is paramount as, wrongly administered, a chemical peel can make your skin look worse and lead to permanent disfigurement.
 For a deep peel, you should check out your surgeon's credentials, such as board certification or the International Society of Aesthetic Plastic Surgery.

 Booking through Medical Departures ensures that your treatment will be carried out at a fully background-checked clinic and by a licensed practitioner.
 We conduct legal and criminal checks, pay onsite visits and verify qualifications, professional memberships and international affiliations.
 We list our findings on our website, with high-definition photos and real patient reviews; all of this information is available free-of-charge for you to look through at your leisure, enabling you to make your own decision in confidence—and book knowing you aren’t being ripped off (as we are always transparent about the prices with no hidden extras).